matias-dogliani/energybuild/README.md

 Once we've detected the outliers, we use the built-in function `interpolate()` of pandas to **replace** those values.

-### Weather

-We did not implement pre-process on our data since we could not find, with visual analysis, any clear outlier.
-For a more detailed detection of outliers in further work, we can implement *gradient detection outlier*

-We implemented a linear interpolation for the missing values of temperature data.
-When we merged the Temperature data frame with the energy consumption data set, we realized that some points of temperature were missing (the data wasn't hourly stamped in some ranges).

-To have the same timestamps of the weather data and the energy reading we've used `pandas.merge()` function.
-Then, we replace the missing values with the `interpolate` function as we did in the energy consumption dataframe

 ### Week days and holidays